PUC Docket Proceedings

 Distributed Energy Resource Policies – Docket No. 2019-0323

 The Public Utilities Commission (PUC) initiated this docket to institute a proceeding to investigate the technical, economic, and policy issues associated with distributed energy resources (DER) and Demand Response (DR) Programs as they pertain to the Hawaiian Electric Companies (HECO, HELCO, & MECO).
-Originally, DER and DR policies were investigated in separate proceedings until the commission noted the success of integrating additional distributed energy resources onto the electric system is highly dependent on coordinating the design and implementation of new grid service programs.
-As a result, the commission closed the original DER and DR dockets to open this new docket to investigate these policies more comprehensively by focusing on the following issues:
+Originally, DER and DR policies were investigated in separate proceedings until the PUC noted the success of integrating additional distributed energy resources onto the electric system is highly dependent on coordinating the design and implementation of new grid service programs.
+As a result, the PUC closed the original DER and DR dockets to open this new docket to investigate these policies more comprehensively by focusing on the following issues:

 - What types of new DER programs should be examined and developed?